vmware-samples/packer-examples-for-vsphere/README.md

     * Microsoft Windows Server 2022
     * Microsoft Windows Server 2019
     * Microsoft Windows Server 2016
-    * Microsoft Windows 11 Professional
+    * Microsoft Windows 11 Professional (Experimental)
     * Microsoft Windows 10 Professional

 3. Obtain the checksum type (_e.g._ `sha256`, `md5`, etc.) and checksum value for each guest operating system `.iso` image.
 This will be use in the build input variables.